hiteckh/WeatherStation/doc/lesson-2/worksheet.md

 **Note**
 If you do not reset the Java virtual machine, you won't be able to compile or run another test.

-We can now count the signals from the anemometer and represent them as *WindSpeed* objects; now let's fill in the *WindSpeed* class.
+You should now be able to count the signals from the anemometer and represent them as *WindSpeed* objects; now let's fill in the *WindSpeed* class.

 ## Calculating wind speed